slegroux/slgPyFramework/README.rst

-Pyhton framework for interactive audio and graphics
+Python framework for interactive audio and graphics
 ===================================================
+- Audio with: pyaudio
+- OpenGL with: pyopengl
+- Midi with: mido
+- GUI with: Tk